 The popularity and nature of wifi hotspots makes them an ideal place for cybercriminals to lie in wait to access users’ data or devices.
 Even if you’re connecting at your place of work, the library, or a friend’s house, you really never know who could be monitoring the network.
 Plus, a wifi hotspot is relatively simple to set up, so although a network at somewhere like the mall may seem legitimate, it could actually be the work of a tech-savvy criminal.

 In this post.
-We expand on the following nine steps you can take to safely use hotspots and ensure you’re information remains private:
+We expand on the following nine steps you can take to safely use hotspots and ensure your information remains private:

 Let’s jump in!